ShoxxInc/SYNKABOT/README.md

-# DiscordBlogBot
+# SYNKABOT

-Bot that posts new blog post announcements in given discord channel.
+Bot that ensures that all messages sent within a specific discord channel are properly hidden within spoiler tags
-Written by darkshoxx.
+Written by darkshoxx and DanBinder.
 Equipped with an MIT license, so enjoy distribution.

 ## Requirements